Turmeric lemon jasmine rice is the perfect side dish and is so easy to make in your instant pot or pressure cooker.

 This bright yellow rice is packed with flavor with just a few ingredients and could not be more simple to make!
 This rice will quickly become one of your families favorite side dishes!

 - Easy to make: This recipe is ready from start to finish in your instant pot.
 I almost exclusively use the instant pot for making rice, as it is reliable and I can set it and forget it.
 No more worrying about the rice burning or boiling over.

 - So much flavor: This instant pot yellow rice has so much flavor!
 The lemon really shines (without being overpowering) thanks to the lemon zest and the turmeric helps to mellow out the strong kick from the lemon.
-All the ingredients work well to create and addicting side dish that no one in my family can stop eating!
+All the ingredients work well to create and mouthwatering side dish that no one in my family can stop eating!